-In this neutrality, to which they were bidden not only by their separate life and their habitual detachment from the politics of Europe but also by a clear perception of international duty, the states of America have become conscious of a new and more vital community interest and moral partnership in affairs, more clearly conscious of the many common sympathies and interests and duties which bid them stand together.
-There was a time in the early days of our own great nation and of the republics fighting their way to independence in Central and South America when the government of the United States looked upon itself as in some sont the guardian of the republics to the south of her as against any encroachments or efforts at political control from the other side of the water; felt it its duty to play the part even without invitation from them; and I think that we can claim that the task was undertaken with a true and disinterested enthusiasm for the freedom of the Americas and the unmolested self-government of her independent peoples.
-But it was always difficult to maintain such a role without offense to the pride of the peoples whose freedom of action we sought to protect, and without provoking serious misconceptions of our motives, and every thoughtful man of affairs must welcome the altered circumstances of the new day in whose light we now stand, when there is no claim of guardianship or thought of wards but, instead, a full and honorable association as of partners between ourselves and our neighbors, in the interest of all America, north and south, Our concern for the independence and prosperity of the states of Central and South America is not altered.
-We retain unabated the spirit that has inspired us throughout the whole life of our government and which was so frankly put into words by President Monroe.
-We still mean always to make a common cause of national independence and of political liberty in America.
+In this neutrality, to which they vere bidden not only by their separate life and their habitual detachment from the politics of Europe but also by clear perception of international duty, the states of America have be conscious of a new and more vital community interest and moral partnership in affairs, more clearly conscious of the many common sympathies and interests and duties which bid them stand together.

+There was a time in the early days of our own great nation and of the republics fighting their way to independence in Central and South America when the government of the United States looked upon itself as in some sort the guardian of the republics to the south of her as against any encroachments or efforts at political con trol from the other side of the water: felt it its duty to play the part even without invitation from them; and I think that we can claim that the task was undertaken with a true and disinterested enthusiasm for the freedom of the Americas and the unmolested self-government of her independent peoples.
+But it was always difficult to maintain such + role without offense to the pride of the peoples whose free-dom of action we sought to protect. and without provoking serious misconceptions of our motives, and every thoughtful man of affairs must welcome the altered circumstances of the new day in whose light we now stand, when there is no claim of guardianhip or thought of wards but, instead, full and honorable association as of uars between ourselves and out tage because of the economic readjust ments which the world must mevitably witness within the next genera tion, when peace shall have at last re sumed its healthful tasks.
+In the performance of these tasks I believe the Americas to be destined to play their parts together.
+I am interested to fix your attention on this prospect now because unless you take it within your view and permit the full significance of it to command your thought I can not find the right light in which to set forth the particular matter that lies at the very front of my whole thought as I address you today.
+1 mean na tional defense.
+No one who really comprehends the spirit of the great people for whom we are appointed to speak can fail to perceive that their rassion is for porce their gonius best displayed in the practice of the arts of peace.
+Great democracies are not belligerent.
+They do not seek or desire war. sa Their thought is of individual licerty, and of the free labor that supports life andthe unconsored thought that quickens it.
+Conquest and dominion are not in our rectioning, or agreeable to our principles.
+But just because we de-mand unmolested development and the undisturbed government, of our own lives upon our own principles of right and liberty, we resent, from whatever quarter it may come, the aggression we ourselves will not prac tice.
+We insist upon security in prosecuting our self-chosen lines of nation al development.
+We do more than that We demand it also for others.